arcusmaximus/SottrModTools/Documentation.md

 ### Normals

 The addon imports mesh normals, with an important exception: if a mesh has blend shapes, it lets Blender calculate the normals instead.
-The reason is that Blender doesn't support custom vertex normals in blend shapes, only positions.
+The reason is that Blender's shape keys don't support custom vertex normals, only positions.

 After importing, it's recommended to use Blender's "Face Orientation" overlay to verify that no faces ended up pointing inside out.
 This tends to be the case for the teeth in head meshes for example.
 Incorrectly oriented faces will appear blackened ingame.